 You’ve seen cornstarch on a food label before — in fact, it’s an ingredient that’s often added to soups, sauces and baked goods.
 But many people are confused about whether or not cornstarch can be considered a healthy food.
 We know that almost 90 percent of corn in the United States is genetically modified, so does that mean that products with cornstarch should be avoided?
 And you may be asking yourself “is cornstarch gluten-free?”
-If so, you’re not alone — but don’t worry, I have all of the answers you need about cornstarch right here.
+If so, you’re not alone — but don’t worry, I have all of the answers you need about cornstarch right here — including the answer to the question is cornstarch gluten-free.

 Cornstarch is indeed made from corn, and although the nutritional value of corn is worth noting, cornstarch doesn’t actually contain many nutrients at all.
 It’s a processed starch that’s commonly used as a thickener in cooking or even as a cleaning agent.
 I actually love using cornstarch around the house for removing stains and cleaning kitchen appliances, or even relieving skin irritations and getting rid of stinky feet, but when it comes to eating cornstarch, there are healthier, more natural alternatives out there.
 As to the question is cornstarch gluten-free, the answer may surprise you.
-So let’s take a look at this common thickener.
+So let’s take a look at this common thickener and get that answer to is cornstarch gluten-free.

 Is Cornstarch Gluten-Free?
 (And Other Questions)